ricardoschmidt/navomi/README.md

 ### Web related

-The two scripts mentioned above have to be downloaded into the following
+All the three files above mentioned have to be downloaded into the following
 location:
 <b>/Library/WebServer/CGI-Executables/</b>
 (This path is for Mac OS.)